Wilanow Palace And Museum2405 Votes Currently Open [Closes at 04:00 pm]

 For most tourists though, the gardens are the true jewel of the place.
 Lovely the year around, but especially in the autumn, they make a delightful place to relax.
 A number of events and festivals are held on these grounds such as Summer Royal Concert, and occasionally, you’ll see a wedding party.

-Wilanow Palace And Museum Information
+Wilanow Palace And Museum Travel Tips

 - Last entry of visitors in the chair is 03:00 pm.